Informaldevs/rentmo-legal/terms-of-service.md

-# Terms of Service
+# Rentmo – Terms of Service

-## 1. Introduction
+**Version:** 2025-02
+**Last Updated:** January 2025

-Welcome to Rentmo ("we," "our," or "us").
-These Terms of Service govern your access to and use of our mobile application and related services (collectively, the "Service").
+These Terms govern your use of the Rentmo mobile application and services.

-By accessing or using the Service, you agree to be bound by these Terms.
-If you disagree with any part of the terms, you may not access the Service.
+---

+## 1. Acceptance

+By using Rentmo, you confirm that you are at least 18 years old and agree to these Terms.

+---

+## 2. Service Description

+Rentmo is a property and tenant management platform.
+We do not provide legal, financial, or real estate advice.

+---

-## 2. Accounts
+## 3. Accounts

-When you create an account with us, you must provide accurate and complete information.
-You are responsible for maintaining the confidentiality of your account and password.
+You are responsible for maintaining the confidentiality of your account credentials and all activity under your account.

+---

-## 3. Use of Service
+## 4. Acceptable Use

-You agree to use the Service only for lawful purposes and in accordance with these Terms.
 You agree not to:

-- Use the Service in any way that violates any applicable law
+- Use the service unlawfully
-- Engage in unauthorized access to our systems
+- Attempt unauthorized access
-- Interfere with the operation of the Service
+- Disrupt or damage the service

+---

+## 5. Subscriptions and Billing

+- Rentmo may offer free and paid subscription plans
+- Subscriptions are billed through Google Play or Apple App Store
+- Subscription fees are non-refundable except as required by store policies
+- You are responsible for managing and canceling subscriptions through the app store

+---

+## 6. Account Deletion

+You may delete your account at any time.
+Deleting your account does not automatically cancel active subscriptions.

+---

-## 4. Intellectual Property
+## 7. Intellectual Property

-The Service and its original content, features, and functionality are owned by Rentmo and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.

-## 5. Termination

-We may terminate or suspend access to our Service immediately, without prior notice, for any reason whatsoever, including without limitation if you breach the Terms.
+All app content, features, and branding belong to Rentmo and may not be reused without permission.

+---

-## 6. Limitation of Liability
+## 8. Limitation of Liability

-In no event shall Rentmo, nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential or punitive damages.
+Rentmo is provided “as is.”
+We are not liable for indirect, incidental, or consequential damages arising from use of the service.

+---

+## 9. Termination

+We may suspend or terminate accounts for violations of these Terms.

+---

-## 7. Governing Law
+## 10. Governing Law

-These Terms shall be governed and construed in accordance with the laws of the Philippines, without regard to its conflict of law provisions.
+These Terms are governed by the laws of the Republic of the Philippines.

-## 8. Changes

-We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
-We will provide notice of any significant changes by updating the date at the top of these Terms.
+---

-## 9. Contact Us
+## 11. Contact

-If you have any questions about these Terms, please contact us at support@informaldevs.com.
+Questions may be directed to:

+**support@informaldevs.com**